HomeBoss is a software project adapted from the AddressBook-Level3 project created by the SE-EDU initiative.

 shown in the feedback message.

-Test Case: login --user Gabriel1 --password GabrielIsGreat
+Test Case: login --user Gabriel1 --password GabrielIsGreat.

 Expected: The user does not get logged-in.
 Error indicating wrong username or password is